2. Book Two: Theory#

 In the beginning stages of a meditation practice, it is often possible to calm the mind after a few minutes of noting or following the breath.
 At this stage, students expect that the more they meditate, the calmer they will become, and that this will continue forever.
 But it doesn’t happen that way.
 Instead, after an initial period of success, meditation gets harder; meditators encounter rough patches and become discouraged.
 This happens to almost everyone, although details vary.
 For some, the distraction is caused by itching; for others, back pain; for still others, it is wandering mind.
 But the pattern of starting out optimistic and later getting discouraged almost always holds.

 For those who continue with good technique and good coaching, there is a noticeable shift from this first difficult stage, in which meditation becomes effortless again.
-For some people, this will be a spectacular event, with lights, unitive experiences, and life-changing shifts in perspective… for others, it will be much less dramatic; they’ll simply that they are enjoying their meditation again.
+For some people, this will be a spectacular event, with lights, unitive experiences, and life-changing shifts in perspective… for others, it will be much less dramatic; they’ll simply say they are enjoying their meditation again.
 This is a good example of how the overall map holds while individual expression of the developmental phases varies.
 After some days or weeks in this new, easy and pleasant phase, meditation gets hard yet again.
 Then it gets easy again.
 And so on.
 Experienced teachers look for these changes, and are ready to give encouragement or suggest tweaks in technique or attitude to counter predictable challenges.
 One criticism of maps in general is that students will learn the maps and imagine themselves into the various states in order to convince themselves or the teacher that they are making progress.
 This is a legitimate concern, but it isn’t a big deal.
 In the first place, it is hard to fool an experienced teacher.
 For another thing, who cares if the student is mistaken about his progress?
 These things tend to work themselves out over time.
 When life kicks your ass again, it’s back to the cushion.

 A metaphor is useful here; we see that a human being follows a typical developmental arc, from infant to toddler, to pre-adolescent, adolescent, young adult, mature adult, to old age, and finally death.
 This general sequence is a reliable predictor of the arc of a human life, albeit with infinite variations in the way an individual will experience these changes.
 With this in mind, it need not be so surprising that we develop through meditative insight in a more or less predictable sequence; humans have a lot in common with each other, and often develop along predictable lines.

 Finally, understand that you will spend a lifetime learning at ever deeper levels that the map is not the territory.
 A map is a concept, an embarrassingly incomplete summary made possible by the extraordinary human powers of pattern recognition.
 The map will help you orient yourself, normalize your experience, and find motivation to practice.
-But your experience will be uniquely your own, rich and complex beyond imagining, and ultimately impervious to even the most sophisticated efforts at cartography.
+But your experience will be uniquely your own, rich and complex beyond imagination, and ultimately impervious to even the most sophisticated efforts at cartography.
 One of the last things Bill Hamilton said to me while on his death bed in a Seattle hospital in 1999 was, “All maps eventually fail.”

 Use the maps wisely, accept that they will fail, and understand that your own experience supersedes any concept.
 The map is not the territory.